troyane/GoodHabits/docs/tutorial.md

 ```

-Now you are able to view a list of habits and list of a records.
+Now you are able to view a list of habits and a list of a records.

 ## Generation of unique strings

 As for habit same for record object we use unique `id` identifier.
-It could be any identifier (even number), and we do not rely on order of that `id`s, we are not going to do sort on `id`.
-Problem with number as identifier is that if we need to generate new unique identifier we need to iterate over all of identifiers, and find the last one, then increment it.
+It could be any identifier (even number), and we do not rely on the order of that `id`s, we are not going to do sorting by `id`s.
+Problem with the number as an identifier is that if we need to generate new unique identifier we need to iterate over all of the identifiers and find the last one, then increment it.

-To avoid this, we are going to use strings for `id`s and prepare `id` as random string based on random number and on time:
+To avoid this, we are going to use strings for `id`s and prepare `id` as random string based on a random number and on time:
 ```js
 /**
   * Function returns random id based on random and on time.